deneb-viz/deneb-viz.github.io/versioned_docs/version-1.3/interactivity/highlight.md

 3. When you do understand, you're aware of what this might entail and are ready to opt-in.

 Therefore, we want to try and meet you halfway.
-As such, we assume that cross-highlighting functionality should not be on by default if you want to op-in to add cross-highlight functionality in your visual, it's a 2-stage process.
+As such, we assume that cross-highlighting functionality should not be on by default if you want to opt-in to add cross-highlight functionality in your visual, it's a 2-stage process.
 This is detailed further below.

 ## Recommended Approaches